Sandakphu

 Sandakphu or Sandakpur at 3636 m is a mountain peak in the Singalila Ridge on the border between India and Nepal.
 It is the highest point of the ridge and of the state of West Bengal, India.
 The peak is located at the edge of the Singalila National Park and has a small village on the summit with a few hotels.
 Four of the five highest peaks in the world, Everest, Kangchenjunga, Lhotse and Makalu can be seen from its summit.
 It also affords a pristine view of the entire Kangchenjunga Range.
 Sandakphu is also known as the land of poisonous flowers.

 Etymology

-The name derives from the Tibeto-Burman Lepcha language and translates as "the height of the poisonous plant" - in reference to the former abundance at the locality (around a century ago) of the poisonous plants Aconitum ferox and certain rhododendron species.
-So great was the danger of fatal poisoning to sheep and cattle being driven through the area that they had to be muzzled to prevent them grazing/browsing upon these toxic species (Aconitum ferox has a good claim to being the most poisonous plant species in the world).
+The name is derived from the Tibeto-Burman Lepcha language and is translated as "the height of the poisonous plant" - in reference to the former abundance at the locality (present around a century ago) of the poisonous plants Aconitum ferox and certain rhododendron species.The danger of fatal poisoning to sheep and cattle being driven through the area was so great that they had to be muzzled to prevent them grazing/browsing upon these toxic species (Aconitum ferox has a good claim to being the most poisonous plant species in the world).